BEagle1984/silverback/docs/concepts/broker/serialization.md

                     .ProduceTo("inventory-events")
                     .SerializeAsJson(serializer => serializer
                         .UseFixedType<InventoryEvent>()))

+                // Specifying the message type will automatically
+                // switch to the JsonMessageSerializer<TMessage>
+                // and deserialize the specified type without
+                // needing the type header
+                .AddInbound<OrderEvent>(endpoint => endpoint
+                    .ConsumeFrom("order-events")
+                    .Configure(config =>
+                        {
+                            config.GroupId = "my-consumer";
+                        }))

-                // The following configurations are equivalent, the second
+                // The following configurations is equivalent to the
-                // one being more implicit
+                // previous one, but more verbose
                 .AddInbound(endpoint => endpoint
                     .ConsumeFrom("order-events")
                     .Configure(config =>